Updated 7/25/22

 11. Worksprints

 Reserve a meeting room, invite people in, and do some heads-down work for 25 minutes at a time.
 You’ll be surprised at how much people will accomplish.
-Pro tip: you can do virtual worksprints as well using tools such as pomofocus, which is what we use in the weekly worksprints for members of The Lab, our workspace marketing club.
+Pro tip: you can do virtual worksprints using tools such as pomofocus, which is what we use in the weekly worksprints in The Lab, the club for indie coworking space operators.

 12. Coffee and donuts